0xFNDH/DeathFinderGame/README.md

 The objective is for players to reach the end of the dungeon by fighting monsters with the help of other players.
 The game takes inspiration from [**Nethack**](https://nethack.org/) and shares some of the same features.

-> "I started this project as a fun idea but ended up creating something more than I would have excepted myself to be cablable of.
+> "I started this project as a fun idea but ended up creating something more than I would have excepted.
 All I wanted was to create a new world for my friends and I to explore."
-> -Tampa Guard
+> -TampaGuard

 ## dfMulticast